Toylerrr/Flashforge-for-Cura/README.md

 ## :warning: USE AT YOUR OWN RISK :warning:
 Just to cover my ass
 # Note
-This is quick and dirty, I reccomend this fork that has a little more attention to detail https://github.com/eugr/Flashforge-for-Cura
+This is quick and dirty and just 'works', I reccomend this fork that has a little more attention to detail https://github.com/eugr/Flashforge-for-Cura

 # Flashforge-for-Cura